 Here’s a brief recap of the strength of each builder:

-- Wix wins over photographers with its ease of use and rich features.
+- SITE123 wins over photographers with its ease of use and rich features.

-- Squarespace capitalizes on its good looks and offers all the features you need to create an all-in-one website for your photography business.
+- Squarespace capitalizes on its good looks and offers all the features for creating an all-in-one photography website.

 - Zenfolio provides some very useful photography-centered features and tools.